-One of the teenagers muttered something about our dog only being a mut, so there was no way he was worth that much.
-This same kid had claimed earlier he was too out of it while on drugs to know what he was doing that night.
-My dad said he must have known what he was doing if he could notice the dog was a “mut.”
+One of the teenagers muttered something about our dog only being a mutt, so there was "no way" he was worth that much.
+This same person had claimed earlier he was too out of it while on drugs to know what he was doing that night.
+My dad said he must have known what he was doing if he could notice the dog was a “mutt.”

 30 Years Later

 While my father retold this story, what I found extra sad is that people are asked to put a number on such things in their lives.
 I couldn’t put a number on our family dog right now.
 And I can’t imagine explaining such senseless violence to my children.

 As a zinger, it was weird to find out that one of the teenagers mentioned in this story is now a SECURITY GUARD at the local casino.
 What?!

 Cashing It In

 When I walk to the bank to redeem this money on March 20th, 2019 I will not be wondering about “fun things” to do with it.
 Considering I don’t even remember the event, I find this windfall money to be oddly tainted, a bit bewildering, and worth processing in a deeper manner than most money coming into my life.
 Passing it on seems like the only logical option.